-The Company's capital structure consists of net debt (financial facilities as detailed in Note 20 off-set by cash and bank balances) and equity of the Company.
+The Company's capital structure consists of net debt (financial facilities as detailed in Note 21 off-set by cash, bank balances, and term deposit) and equity of the Company.
 The Company's policy is to maintain a strong capital base well above the minimum requirements to maintain investor, creditor and market confidence and to sustain future development of the business.